English Standard Version: Debate surrounding translation philosophy

+One Million Bibles Initiative

+In November 2022, Crossway began an effort to fund and distribute one million ESV Bibles throughout English-speaking regions in the Global South, with a primary focus on Africa and Asia.
+Having been designed on a funding model where Bibles produced at cost are either donated or strategically subsidized, the project was initiated to resource Christians and pastors in low-income communities with study Bibles and various other editions, aiming to prevent "biblical illiteracy, spiritual malnourishment, and the transmission of false teaching run rampant."
+Crossway states that its ministry partners were in the process of distributing more than 435,000 Bibles by the end of 2023, increasing to 656,000 Bibles by the end of 2024.
+The project reached funding for all one million Bibles by the end of December 2024.

+In November 2025, Crossway revived the One Million Bibles Initiative to fund and distribute an additional one million ESV Bibles throughout the Global South.

 Literary attributes

 Relationship to the Revised Standard Version

 The ESV is derived from the 1971 text edition of the Revised Standard Version.
-ESV translation committee member Wayne Grudem claims that approximately eight percent (or about 60,000 words) of the 1971 RSV text being used for the ESV was revised as of first publication in 2001.
-Grudem states that the committee removed "every trace of liberal influence that had caused such criticism from evangelicals when the RSV was first published in 1952."
+ESV translation committee member Wayne Grudem states that approximately eight percent (or about 60,000 words) of the 1971 RSV text being used for the ESV was revised as of first publication in 2001.
+Grudem also states that the committee removed "every trace of liberal influence that had caused such criticism from evangelicals when the RSV was first published in 1952."
 Although, Grudem also states that much of the 1971 RSV text left unchanged by the committee "is simply 'the best of the best' of the KJV tradition."

 Style

 Theologian Tim Challies has praised the ESV for its commitment to literary excellence:

-Crossway claims that the ESV "retains theological terminology—words such as grace, faith, justification, sanctification, redemption, regeneration, reconciliation, propitiation—because of their central importance for Christian doctrine and also because the underlying Greek words were already becoming key words and technical terms among Christians in New Testament times."
-It also claims that the ESV lets the distinct writing styles of the various biblical writers come through the translated text.
+Crossway states that the ESV "retains theological terminology—words such as grace, faith, justification, sanctification, redemption, regeneration, reconciliation, propitiation—because of their central importance for Christian doctrine and also because the underlying Greek words were already becoming key words and technical terms among Christians in New Testament times."
+It also states that the ESV seeks to let the distinct writing style of each biblical writer come through the translated text.

+Fonts

+For print editions, Crossway primarily uses the Lexicon serif typeface, published by the Enschedé Font Foundry.
+For the ESV.org website and ESV Bible app, it uses the Sentinel serif typeface (based on Clarendon) as the default font, along with offering Gotham as a sans-serif alternative.